-Medical Insurance information: note your insurance information with your ID numbers and phone numbers.
-If you have long term care insurance include that information also.
+If you have long-term care insurance include that information also.

 Prescription Insurance: company name, phone number, Policy #

 Prescription Medications.
 List all of the medication you take.
 Write the names exactly as they are on your medications bottles.
-Note the dosage, times you take the medications and the date you started taking the medication as well as the reason for taking it
+Note the dosage, times you take the medications and the date you started taking the medication as well as the reason for taking the medication.
+Don't forget to list any supplements, vitamins and over the over the counter medications, you are taking.

 If you are a snowbird, list the doctors whom you see in your hometown as well as the providers whom you visit when you are at your vacation home.
 The document allows your physicians to communicate with each other as needed.